-7.3 Partnership for New Energy Leadership Tartu 2019
+7.4 Partnership for New Energy Leadership Tartu 2019

-The Conference of energy transition in CEE took place in Tartu on the 23-24 of January 2019.
-The final conference of PANEL 2050 project focus on the main aspects of sustainable energy development in the CEE region, the solutions developed in project and what steps should be taken in the future to address these issues going forward.
-The third day of the conference will focus on successfully applying for Horizon2020 funding, organised by European Commission, EASME.
-All the slides, presentations and videos available: http://ceesen.emu.ee/
+The Conference of energy transition in CEE took place in Tartu, Estonia on the 23-24 of January 2019.
+The final conference of PANEL 2050 project was focused on the main aspects of sustainable energy development in the CEE region, the solutions developed in project and steps be taken in the future to address these issues going forward.
+The third day of the conference did focus on successfully applying for Horizon2020 funding, organized by European Commission, EASME.
+All the slides, presentations and videos are available: http://ceesen.emu.ee/

-8. Communication
+8.Communication